Table of Contents

 - Preservation of historical activity and metrics

-- Consistent team membership and permissions
+- Consistent permissions and team membership

 Deleting and restoring users